JorjaFox/website/_posts-old-blog/2021-10-07-legacy-screencaps-and-review.md

 <ul><li>Brass being blind(ish), which we knew going in, makes the whole thing feel a lot more personal</li><li>Grissom only showing up to have the closing line was a chef-kiss perfection</li><li>Sara getting the pre-credits line (plus the new credits) was so much what I needed back on TV</li><li>I really like Hugo and Maxine, and I'm actually interesting in Hugo's paintings</li><li>Sara breaking the lock, gun or not, is peak Sara Sidle</li><li>Isn't the arm she hurt rolling on the same one she broke thanks to Natalie Davis?</li></ul>

-But of course ... <em>could</em> Hodges be the guy?
+But of course ... _could_ Hodges be the guy?
 I have to be honest folks...
 Yeah, I can totally see that.

 A couple non-Sara screenshots of note: